minmingzhao/CarND-Kidnapped-Vehicle-Project-master/README.md

 All you will submit is your completed version of `particle_filter.cpp`, which is located in the `src` directory.
 You should probably do a `git pull` before submitting to verify that your project passes the most up-to-date version of the grading code (there are some parameters in `src/main.cpp` which govern the requirements on accuracy and run time.)

 #### Result
 I tested the Particle Filter using term2 simulator.
-And it successfully locate the vehicle and the simulator displays it is success.
+And it successfully locates the vehicle and the simulator displays it is success.

 [result.png]: ./results/result.png